Makuuchi: Overview

 The former group have special promotion criteria and higher salaries, and have additional perks such as a higher number of junior wrestlers to assist them, an entitlement to park in the Sumo Association compound and voting rights in the election for Association directors.
-Senior yokozuna and ōzeki also have added responsibilities.
+Senior and also have added responsibilities.
 They are expected to represent wrestler views to the Association, assist in advertising events and meet event sponsors.